AmerthenS/AutoIns_Application/README.md

-Automobile-Insurance - Case Study Project
+Automobile-Insurance - Case Study Project:
 A full-stack automobile insurance management system built using Angular for the frontend and Spring Boot for the backend.

-Project Structure
-automobile-insurance/├── frontend/   - Angular application└── backend/    - Spring Boot application Technologies Used
+Technologies Used:
-Frontend
+Frontend -

 Angular
 TypeScript
 HTML & CSS
 Bootstrap

-Backend
+Backend -

 Spring Boot
 Java